OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:29

-“The most important one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
+“The foremost one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God is one Lord.

 ## Mark 12:30

-Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
+Love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’

 ## Mark 12:31